 Emma Smith protected the gold plates

 Emma Hale Smith repeatedly took measures to keep the gold plates safe from enemies of the Prophet.
-In one instance, she rode bareback on a spare horse for an hour to warn Joseph about efforts to steal the plates.
+In one instance, she rode bareback on a horse for an hour to warn Joseph about efforts to steal the plates.
 In another, Emma hid the plates in a barrel of beans and asked her brother to sleep outside and guard the barrel.

 There’s a study edition